 A severe cholera outbreak affected most of Zimbabwe between August 2008 and July 2009.
 The disease may break out again with little warning.
 We advise you to drink water only from known safe sources (eg bottled, chlorinated or boiled water) and to maintain strict hygiene standards while travelling in Zimbabwe.

 Malaria is a risk in all areas except Harare and Bulawayo.
 Other mosquito-borne diseases (including filariasis) are also prevalent in Zimbabwe.
-We encourage you to take prophylaxis against malaria and take precautions to avoid being bitten by insects, including using an insect repellent at all times, wearing light coloured, loose-fitting clothing and ensuring your accommodation is mosquito proof.
+We encourage you to take prophylaxis against malaria (as prescribed by a doctor) and take precautions to avoid being bitten by insects, including using an insect repellent at all times, wearing light coloured, loose-fitting clothing and ensuring your accommodation is mosquito proof.

 The rate of HIV/AIDS infection in Zimbabwe is very high.
 You should exercise appropriate precautions if engaging in activities that expose you to risk of infection.